 Hi, my name is Donald Stoesz and I have worked as Protestant chaplain in the Canadian federal prison system for the last thirty years.
 I published a book on spiritual care in 2010, entitled, Glimpses of Grace: Reflections of a Prison Chaplain (Victoria: Friesen Press).
 This book includes one hundred and twenty, one-page vignettes of encounters I have had with inmates.
 The book takes into account the pastoral, ecumenical, inter-faith, and restorative opportunities of this work, while being cognizant of security concerns that are a concomitant part of this ministry.

-I have just finished a second book on chaplaincy, entitled The Purpose of a Pastoral Interview: A Theology of Prison Ministry.
+I have just finished a second book on chaplaincy, entitled Is It Possible to Change?: A Theology of Prison Ministry.
 Using Jean Val Jean as a fictional protagonist and Tom Riddle as a fictional antagonist, the book delves into the theological, political, and biblical ramifications of prison chaplaincy.
 The book is to be published by Friesen Press in 2018.

 For those readers who are interested in something completely different, I have just published a book on church history.
 Entitled Canadian Prairie Mennonite Ministers' Use of Scripture: 1874-1977, the book analyses four hundred and fifty-seven Scripture texts that Mennonite pastors used as the basis for their sermons over the course of a hundred years.
 I discovered that they used a Lutheran lectionary 41% of the time, chose free or personal texts 31% of the time, and used Scripture passages in common with other ministers 28% of the time.